 Get into it.’

-Both drummers ended with a crash.
-I looked up to see the shocked look on Jake’s face as he watched from the wings with Mom Watt.
+Both drummers end with a crash.
+I look up to see the shocked look on Jake’s face as he watches from the wings with Mom Watt.

 “Heroin and cocaine makes a speed ball,